swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 A package will be able to define an arbitrary number of products that are visible to all direct clients of the package.
 A product definition consists of a product type, a name (which must be unique among the products in the package), and the root targets that comprise the implementation of the product.
 There may also be additional properties depending on the type of product (for example, a library may be static or dynamic).

-Any target may be included in multiple products, though not all kinds of targets are usable in any kind of product; for example, a test target is not able to be included in a library product.
+Any target may be included in multiple products, though not all kinds of targets are usable in every kind of product; for example, a test target is not able to be included in a library product.

-The products represent the publicly vended package outputs on which any client package can depend.
+The products represent the publicly vended package outputs on which client packages can depend.
 Other artifacts might also be created as part of building the package, but what the products specifically define are the conceptual "outputs" of the package, i.e. those that make sense to think of as something a client package can depend on and use.
 Examples of artifacts that are not necessarily products include built unit tests and helper tools that are used only during the build of the package.

 An example of a package that defines two library products and one executable product: